George Rapp: Controversy and problems

-George Rapp's life was not without controversy and problems.
-Rapp and the Harmony Society were involved in protracted legal cases: many relating to the monetary claims by former Society members who did not feel properly compensated for their time and labor, other cases concerned the ownership and sale of property Society members left in Württemberg, and legal complications from fines and payments made to avoid militia service.
-Rapp was called a tyrant and Society members his slaves.
-During elections, the Society was seen as a monolithic voting block which caused political ill feelings and generated animosity against Rapp.
-He was accused of killing his son Johannes – who died in an industrial accident.
+Rapp and the Harmony Society were involved in protracted legal cases: many relating to the monetary claims by former society members who did not feel properly compensated for their time and labor, other cases concerned the ownership and sale of property society members left in Württemberg, and legal complications from fines and payments made to avoid militia service.
+Rapp was called a tyrant and society members his slaves.
+During elections, the society was seen as a monolithic voting block which caused political ill feelings and generated animosity against Rapp.
+He was accused of killing his son Johannes.

 Rapp predicted that on September 15, 1829, the three and one half years of the Sun Woman would end and Christ would begin his reign on earth.
 Dissension grew when Rapp's predictions went unfulfilled.
 Perhaps his greatest error was in 1831 when he accepted Bernhard Müller, who called himself Maximilian Count de Leon, the "Lion of Judah" as the man who would unite all true Christians.
-In the year that followed Rapp changed his mind, but one third of the Society members separated and joined with Müller in establishing a separate community, the New Philadelphian Congregation.
-After Rapp's death in 1847, a number of members left the group because of disappointment and disillusionment over the fact that his prophecies regarding the return of Jesus Christ in his lifetime were not fulfilled.
+Within a year Rapp had changed his mind, but one third of the society members separated and joined with Müller in establishing a separate community, the New Philadelphian Congregation.
+After Rapp's death in 1847, members left the group because of disappointment and disillusionment over the fact that his prophecies regarding the return of Jesus Christ in his lifetime were not fulfilled.
 His last words to his followers were, "If I did not so fully believe, that the Lord has designated me to place our society before His presence in the land of Canaan, I would consider this my last".

 The Harmonite commune ultimately failed because the policy of celibacy prevented new members from within, and the majority of the outside world had no desire to give up so much to live in a commune.
 The society was formally dissolved in 1906.